ECX-Unilag/Team6-Week2/README.md

 # Team-6-Week-2

-Project Description: An Online Magazine Website
+Project Description: An Online Magazine Website.The magazine has varieties of sections like Science Section,Technology section,Business Section and Fashion Section

-Hello team, here are the links to the UI/UX Designs.
+Here are the links to the UI/UX Designs.

 For the Web-UI
 https://xd.adobe.com/view/120c1f28-1bcd-4961-a51b-8f94df5cff22-475f/